please call 970-577-7238 or 800-367-8523 for availability.

 Help save our planet - ride to the river with us!

-Cancellation/Refund Policy: We take payment at time of reservation.
+Cancellation/Refund Policy: We go rain or shine.
+We take payment at time of reservation.
 We run at capacity most of the season and turn away others to hold the space for you.
 We reserve the space for you - you in turn agree to pay for the trip.
 All money is fully refundable if we are advised of the cancellation at least 7 days prior to the trip.

 Within 7 days of the trip, we will refund your money if given enough advance notice to resell the space.
 Sometimes we can even resell the seats the day of the trip so call us!
 No refund applies if the space is not resold.
 Absolutely no refunds if you just don't show up for the trip.
 We turn away other paying customers to hold the space for you.
 Additionally, drivers and guides are prearranged based on your being on the trip.
 These costs cannot be recouped.
 Thank you for understanding.